datax-lab/Hi-LASSO/README.md

 # Hi-LASSO
-Hi-LASSO(High-Dimensional LASSO) can theoretically improves a LASSO model providing better performance of both prediction and feature selection on extremely high-dimensional data.
+High-Dimensional LASSO (Hi-LASSO) can theoretically improves a LASSO model providing better performance of both prediction and feature selection on extremely high-dimensional data.
 Hi-LASSO alleviates bias introduced from bootstrapping, refines importance scores, improves the performance taking advantage of global oracle property, provides a statistical strategy to determine the number of bootstrapping, and allows tests of significance for feature selection with appropriate distribution.
 In Hi-LASSO will be applied to Use the pool of the python library to process parallel multiprocessing to reduce the time required for